akamhy/imagedominantcolor/README.md

 ImageDominantColor does not depend on numpy unlike most of the algrithms for the same task and is also fast and minimalist.

+What ImageDominantColor is not?
+> ImageDominantColor does not calculates the average color of the image.
+Also note that the average color of an image is not same as its dominant color.

 ### Installation

   - Using [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)):